bgord/knowledge/roadmap.md

 - How to use `readonly` and `const` keywords?
 - ~~What's an index signature?~~
 - How to type arrays?
+- What's a mapped type?
+- How to use `keyof` feature?

 ## GIT (17/27)
 - ~~How to add files to the previous commit?~~